 Centre for Youth & Mission

 MINE project, Byker Newcastle

 and also church groups in the North East and South West.

-The training can also include worksheets and training pack, discussions, role plays and also potentially observations and supervision sessions later on, once you get going.
+The training also include worksheets, resources and training pack, discussions, role plays and also potentially observations and supervision sessions later on, once you get going.
 You might just be surprised how easy it is once the initial fears are overcome- and not just easy, but unpredictable, exciting even, especially when the young people stop and have a conversation!

 £150 a session ( 1/2 day- 3 1/2 hours)

 £275 a day

 and slightly extra for handouts and printing, as well as travel costs.

 If you think this is expensive, then think that this is an investment in your volunteers, developing their skills and confidence in mission and conversation, and once you have completed the training theres no additional costs ( unless you want me to come back to do some supervision).
 Yes its no quick fix, off the shelf programme, but quick fix, off the shelf programmes arent likely to be the bet way of connecting with the young people who are just hanging around.